Continuous-time trading and the emergence of probability: Main result: abstract version

-\begin{remark} By the Dubins--Schwarz result \cite{dubins/schwarz:1965}, we can replace the $\Wiener_c$ in the statement of Theorem~\ref{thm:main} by any probability measure $P$ on $(\Omega,\FFF)$ such that the process $X_t(\omega):=\omega(t)$ is a martingale w.r.\ to $P$ and the filtration $(\FFF_t)$, is unbounded $P$-a.s., is nowhere constant $P$-a.s., and satisfies $X_0=c$ $P$-a.s. \end{remark}
+\begin{remark} By the Dubins--Schwarz result \cite{Dubins/Schwarz:1965} and Lemma~\ref{lem:invariance} below, we can replace the $\Wiener_c$ in the statement of Theorem~\ref{thm:main} by any probability measure $P$ on $(\Omega,\FFF)$ such that the process $X_t(\omega):=\omega(t)$ is a martingale w.r.\ to $P$ and the filtration $(\FFF_t)$, is unbounded $P$-a.s., is nowhere constant $P$-a.s., and satisfies $X_0=c$ $P$-a.s. \end{remark}

 Because of its generality, some aspects of Theorem~\ref{thm:main} may appear counterintuitive.
 (For example, the conditions we impose on $E$ imply that $E$ contains all $\omega\in\Omega$ satisfying $\omega(0)=c$ whenever $E$ contains constant $c$.)
 In the rest of this section we will specialize Theorem~\ref{thm:main} to the more intuitive case of divergent and nowhere constant price paths.